IngaSchl/Label-Extraction/README.md

 **Date**: 04/26/2021

 Research data and software used and implemented for the AGILE 2021 full paper *Automated Extraction of Labels from Large-Scale Historical Maps*.

-Each subfolder *data* contains exemplary input and output data for each process step 02-05.
+This repository's structure follows the one of section 3 within the paper.
+Each subfolder *data* contains exemplary input and output data for each process step 02-06.

 ## 01 Data